 You will be hard-pressed to find a better performing, more stable kayak suitable for fat or larger persons.
 The Pungo line of kayaks has been a mainstay in the kayaking world for decades for a very good reason — because it has proven itself to be a winning model that can withstand the test of time.

-Most Versatile Kayak: Old Town Canoe and Kayaks Vapor 12XT
+The Ultimate Recreational Kayak: Old Town Canoe and Kayaks Loon 126

 Old Town is another mainstay in the kayak world having produced many reputable brands of kayaks over the decades.

-The Vapor 12XT was designed with extra carrying capacity in mind, whether that be to accommodate bigger paddlers, average paddlers who have a lot of gear with them, or a furry companion to accompany them in the cockpit.
+The Old Town Loon was designed with extra carrying capacity in mind, whether that be to accommodate bigger paddlers, average paddlers who have a lot of gear with them, or a furry companion to accompany them in the cockpit.

 Most Feature Rich Fishing Kayak: BKC UH-RA220 11.5-foot Angler Sit on Top Fishing Kayak